stephenmjerge/article-digital-object-identifier-fetcher/README.md

 # Article DOI Fetcher (ADOIF)

+> **Research-use only:** ADOIF is a lab-grade literature assistant.
+Keep it for syllabi, journal clubs, and admissions portfolios—not for clinical decision making or PHI storage unless your workflow is IRB-approved and audited.

 ADOIF is a local-first research assistant that keeps decades of medical literature organized.
 It resolves DOIs and keywords into rich metadata, downloads open-access PDFs, extracts and enriches content, and indexes everything for fast recall during undergrad, medical school, and residency.

+### Visual snapshot

+Record a short capture of `adoif add`, `adoif demo-report`, and the `adoif serve` dashboard, then store it under `docs/` for portfolio use (e.g., `docs/adoif-demo.gif`).

 ## Why it matters
 - **Continuity of evidence** – build a longitudinal library that follows you from pre-med through fellowship.